karrirasinmaki/blackpepperswing-www/_parties/ho-ho-hop-2018.md

 For a homey Christmas feel we invited our dear neighbours from Tallinn and St. Petersburg to share mind-kicking skills with us.

+The Saturday party takes place in Balderin Sali from 8 PM until 1 AM and is accompanied by the probably most authentic sounding swing combo in Helsinki: Elina Virtanen & Tomi Kettunen Trio.

 **Teachers:**

 - Katharina Matkevich & Johannes Gustav Varkki (Collegiate & St. Louis Shag)